OUR WORKING GROUPS

 - The implementation and enforcement of the Nature Directives

-The Biodiversity Working Group meets once or twice a year and is coordinated by Sergiy Moroz, Policy Manager for Water and Biodiversity and Laura Hildt, Policy Officer for Biodiversity and EU Affairs
+The Biodiversity Working Group meets once or twice a year, is chaired by Sergiy Moroz, Policy Manager for Water and Biodiversity and coordinated by Florencia Sanchez Acosta, Policy Officer for Biodiversity.

 • Non-toxic environment strategy